GLYNKNIGHT/Job-Tracking-App-Demo/README.md

 Built in React the app is designed be be used in the browser on laptop/desktop (To run the front end use; *npm start*) .
 Progress uses JSON-Server as a development backend.
 To run the JSON Server use : *npx json-server -p 8000 -w data/db.json*

+I have also used Cypress and React Testing Library for testing

 **Features I would like to add;**